jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 They are not gathering.
 They are not hunting.

-Many men with spears stand in lines.
+Many big men with big spears stand in lines.
 They surround trees.
 Fig, nut, smaller giving trees, and grass.

 Other men are picking fruit from the trees.